msh9/codinginthetrenches.com/content/post/2014-09-25-interface-mania-considering-when-to-add-an-interface-for-class.md

   - rant

 ---
 Something introduced fairly early in programming courses is the concept of an [interface][1].
 In practice interfaces help to define the boundaries between components of a system, define the behavior of underlying implementors of the interface, and make it easier to switch implementations of said behavior down the road.
-Today’s post offers a few thoughts on where interfaces should and should not be used.
+Today's post offers a few thoughts on where interfaces should and should not be used.

 [1]: http://en.wikipedia.org/wiki/Interface_(computing)

 <!--more-->

-Car analogies seems to come up a lot when giving introductory examples to interfaces, so let’s have another.
+Car analogies seems to come up a lot when giving introductory examples to interfaces, so let's have another.
 A typical interface example might look like the following:<figure id="attachment_262" style="width: 304px" class="wp-caption aligncenter">

 [<img class="wp-image-262 size-full" src="//codinginthetrenches.com/wp-content/uploads/2014/09/Good-Interfaces.png" alt="An interface is implemented by two objects" width="304" height="475" />][2]<figcaption class="wp-caption-text">Using an interface</figcaption></figure>

-This diagram displays a couple useful features of an interface, it creates a contract defining what a ‘Car’ is and it hides (from client code) whether the implementation is a ‘Ford car’ or a ‘GM car.’
-Were we to implement software following the above diagram it would be possible to switch out the ‘drivenCar’ with another implementer of the Car interface and the entire application would continue operate.
+This diagram displays a couple useful features of an interface, it creates a contract defining what a ‘Car' is and it hides (from client code) whether the implementation is a ‘Ford car' or a ‘GM car.'
+Were we to implement software following the above diagram it would be possible to switch out the ‘drivenCar' with another implementer of the Car interface and the entire application would continue operate.

 Conceptually this is all well and good.
-The reason for this post’s existence is that a number of Java [Spring][3] applications seem to end up looking like this:<figure id="attachment_263" style="width: 486px" class="wp-caption aligncenter">
+The reason for this post's existence is that a number of Java [Spring][3] applications seem to end up looking like this:<figure id="attachment_263" style="width: 486px" class="wp-caption aligncenter">

 [<img class="wp-image-263 size-full" src="//codinginthetrenches.com/wp-content/uploads/2014/09/Bad-Interfaces.png" alt="Each interface has only one implementer" width="486" height="247" />][4]<figcaption class="wp-caption-text">A poor usage of the interface type</figcaption></figure>

-The problem with this is that the interfaces in this diagram don’t serve a purpose.
+The problem with this is that the interfaces in this diagram don't serve a purpose.
 They are not helping to encapsulate multiple implementers, helping to facilitate switching between providers in a client classes, nor helping to define the behavior of the implementing classes any more than the implementing classes have already.

 Creating an interface without regard for whether one is needed creates extraneous project files that have to be tracked and modified throughout the life of the application.
 It is, arguably, easy to maintain extra interface definitions and of little effort to track extra files in a modern IDE.
 In a prior blog [post I made a point][5] to point out that minor time saving optimizations for the code or the developer are usually not worth it in monetary terms.